HY-IA/House-Price-prediction/README.md

 # House-Price-prediction

-Pridition of the House price in Boston.
+Prediction of the House price in Boston.